Powerful Hurricane Eta threatens flooding in Central America

 The government said more than 3,000 families were taken to shelters from the most at risk areas.

-At a shelter in Bilwi, farmer Pedro Down waited for Eta’s arrival late Monday.
+At a shelter in Bilwi, farmer Pedro Down waited late Monday for Eta’s arrival.
 “When it comes it can rip off all the (roof) and destroy the house, so you have to look for a safer place,” he said, cradling a baby in his arms.
 “So I came here to save our lives.”

 On television Monday, Nicaragua Vice President and first lady Rosario Murillo prayed for God to protect the country.
 She said Nicaragua would apply lessons learned from previous storms.
 “How many hurricanes have come and we have moved on, thanks to God,” she said.